globus/globus-compute/docs/endpoints/multi_user.rst

   submitting the task request, such as Python version.
 See |UserRuntime| for a complete list of available information.

-These are reserved words and their values cannot be overidden by the user or admin, and an error is thrown if a user tries to send it as a user option:
+These are reserved words and their values cannot be overridden by the user or admin, and an error is thrown if a user tries to send it as a user option:

 .. code-block:: python